bluesky-social/atproto-website/content/specs/atp.md

 ADX supports two DID methods:

 - [Web (`did:web`)](https://w3c-ccg.github.io/did-method-web/).
 Should be used only when the user is "self-hosting" and therefore directly controls the domain name & server.
 May also be used during testing.
-- [Placeholder (`did:plc`)](../did-plc.md).
+- [Placeholder (`did:plc`)](/specs/did-plc).
 A method developed in conjunction with ADX to provide global secure IDs which are host-independent.

 DIDs resolve to "DID Documents" which provide the address of the repo's host and the public key used to sign the repo's updates.
-See [DID Resolution](./did-resolution.md) for more information.

 ## Timestamp IDs (TID)